-As an issuer, your financial institution benefits from the following Visa fraud mitigation tools.
-Another layer of mitigation will be implemented with chip technology at AFDs in October 2020.
+As an issuer, your financial institution benefits from the following Visa fraud mitigation tools:

-Visa Transaction Advisor (VTA) is a merchant service that has been able to reduce fraud by more than half for merchants using the service.
+Visa Transaction Advisor (VTA) is a merchant service that has reduced fraud by more than half for merchants using the service.

 When a debit card is inserted at the pump, Visa analyzes more than 500 pieces of data about the cardholder’s account and global fraud trends.
 VTA determines the risk of the transaction and provides a risk score that helps merchants identify transactions with a higher risk of fraud.